saezlab/CellNOptR/7_CytoCopter.md

 In this step, we will use the optimise features of CellNOptR R package to optimise the topology of the network against previously loaded experimental data.
 For more details, please consult [*Terfve et al.*](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-6-133).

  * Select a formalism to model the network.
 Select the Boolean Formalism.
-Boolean formalism will consider that the states of each node will be either active or inactive. **Because the Boolean formalismrequires anly two time points and the given data-set has 16, the first time point is automatically set to 0 and the second one is selected by the user**
+Boolean formalism will consider that the states of each node will be either active or inactive. **Because the Boolean formalism requires only two time points and the given data-set has 16, the first time point is automatically set to 0 and the second one is selected by the user**

  * Select time point 10 from the *Time point* dropdown box